 - works with the camp facility committees to ensure accessible camp facilities;

 - serves as a resource to assist packs, troops, crews, and ships with parent-leader conferences;

 - provides guidance to the use of relevant BSA resources; and

 - identifies other community resources to assist with Scouting for youth with disabilities.

 Commitment from BSA’s National Council

 The basic premise of Scouting for youth with disabilities and special needs is that they want most to participate like other youth, and Scouting gives them that opportunity.
-Much of the program for Scouts with disabilities and special needs is directed at (1) helping unit leaders develop an awareness of the capabilities of youth with disabilities and the resources within and outside of Scouting, and (2) encouraging the inclusion of Scouts with disabilities and special needs in Cub Scout packs, Boy Scout troops, Varsity Scout teams, Venturing crews, and Sea Scout ships.
+Much of the program for Scouts with disabilities and special needs is directed at (1) helping unit leaders develop an awareness of the capabilities of youth with disabilities and the resources within and outside of Scouting, and (2) encouraging the inclusion of Scouts with disabilities and special needs in Cub Scout packs, Scouts BSA troops, Venturing crews, and Sea Scout ships.

-For more information about how to provide the best Scouting experience for Scouts with disabilities and special needs, their families, and their Scout leaders, or to offer resources and assistance, email the Accessible Scouting Committee at email@example.com.
+For more information about how to provide the best Scouting experience for Scouts with disabilities and special needs, their families, and their Scout leaders, or to offer resources and assistance, email the Committee for Accessible Scouting at email@example.com.